dgatf/sct101ctm/README.md

 ## Cameras not working

 Cameras (ov2680) don't work.
-Camera driver ov2680 is available with the kernel, needs to be activated though.
-The issue is the atomISP driver.
+This camera requires the atomIsp driver and it has been discontinued for now.
+It was a stagining driver until kernel 4.14, then removed.
+It compiles and detects the camera, but does not work at all.
 See [bug](https://bugzilla.kernel.org/show_bug.cgi?id=109821)